FAQs

 Q: What is the birth date cutoff for Kindergarten & Transitional Kindergarten applicants?

-The child will also be asked to complete assessments that mirror those given to our current students.
+The child will also be asked to complete assessments that mirror those given to our current Scholars.
 The assessments measure both academic achievement (learned classroom knowledge) and aptitude.
-Once we receive an application for admission, we will contact you to arrange for an interview and testing for your child.
+Once we receive an application for admission, we will contact you to arrange an interview and testing for your child.

 Q: When will our family meeting take place?